nguyen-tuan-hiep/web-project/README.md

 - Intelligent Chatbot
 - View places details, amenities, and pricing description
 - Reserve a place for a specific date
-- Add a place as a host accomodation
+- Add a place as a host accommodation
-- Choose precise address on a map as a host accomodation
+- Choose precise address on a map as a host accommodation
 - Review and rate booked places
 - Display weather forecast according to the location of the place
 - Virtual payment processing using Stripe